 Do I Recommend Citation Machine?

-I do because the grammar and plagiarism support is great.
+I do because the grammatical errors checking and plagiarism support is great.
 The citation creator might be worth the cost all by itself for the right people.

 However, the limitations are great, the device compatibility is low, and its multilingual support is nonexistent.